All Registered Harvard Extension School Students

 MCS Recruiting Program

-Harvard Extension School students graduating in November 2023, March 2024 or May 2024 are eligible to use the Fall 2023 MCS Recruiting Program.
+Harvard Extension School students graduating in November 2024, March 2025, or May 2025 and meeting the additional criteria below are eligible for the Fall 2024 MCS Recruiting Program.
 The MCS Recruiting Program provides a structured process to connect students with employers recruiting for full-time jobs for graduating students.

 The majority of the employment opportunities are entry-level roles in finance, consulting, and information technology; therefore, the program is not meant to be single source of all employment opportunities.
 It is one tool among many that you should utilize in your search for jobs and internships.

 Be aware that the MCS Recruiting Program is primarily for the entry-level hiring of Harvard College undergraduates.
 Interviews may be on-campus or virtual.